Adri6336/gpt-voice-conversation-chatbot/README.md

 - **Say 'speak like a robot'**: This will set all responses from GPT-3 to be spoken with a robotic TTS program that works offline.

 - **Say 'stop speaking like a robot'**: This will revert bot's TTS to whatever you had before (either Google or ElevenLabs TTS).

+- **Say 'please display conversation'**: This will output your entire conversation to the terminal window.

 # Features